seleniumbase/SeleniumBase/seleniumbase/masterqa/ReadMe.md

         self.verify("Do you see posters in the search results?")
 ```

-When the web browser reaches http://xkcd.com/1700/ from the SeleniumBase call ``self.open("http://xkcd.com/1700/")`` (Step 1 in the screenshot below) and hits the first verification line ``self.verify("Do you see a webcomic?")``, a pop-up appears asking the manual QA tester: "Do you see a webcomic?"
-(Step 2 in the screenshot below):
+After the web browser reaches http://xkcd.com/1700/ a pop-up appears asking the manual QA tester: "Do you see a webcomic?"
+(See steps in the screenshot below):

 ![](http://cdn2.hubspot.net/hubfs/100006/xkcd_new_bug_chrome3.png "MasterQA Example")

 Here's another example, which demonstrates the results page that appears after responding to all the verification questions.
-(You'll notice that failed verifications will generate links to screenshots and log files.)
+(Failed verifications generate links to screenshots and log files.)

 ![](http://cdn2.hubspot.net/hubfs/100006/images/hybrid_screen.png "MasterQA Example")